atqp11/portfolio-tracker/docs/ARCHITECTURE.md

 **What is RLS?**

-Row Level Security is PostgreSQL's built-in feature to restrict which rows users can see/modify based on policies.
+Row Level Security is PostgreSQL\'s built-in feature to restrict which rows users can see/modify based on policies.

 **Example Policy**:
 ```sql